 Overall, you want to empower your students to stand up against cyberbullying and give them the tools to do so!

-Digital Citizenship Week is the perfect time to introduce all of these concepts to your students.
+Digital Citizenship Week is the perfect time to introduce these concepts to your students.

 And while we've shared a ton of ideas, there's still a lot of work for you to do.